Phoenix Dog Bite & Animal Attack Attorneys

 Dog Bite and Animal Attack

-Some states have a “free bite” rule, however Arizona does not.
-This means that you have the right to file a claim against a dog owner for your injuries even if the dog has no proven history of aggression or viciousness.
+The attorneys at Phillips and Lyon are right here in the metro Phoenix area, and are very experienced in these heart-breaking cases.
+Arizona does not have a “free bite” rule like other states.
+This means you have the right to file a claim against a dog owner for your injuries even if the dog has no proven history of aggression.

 Contact a personal injury attorney at Phillips and Lyon today!